Hallmark Hulme Complaints Procedure

 Our Complaints Procedure

-If you have a complaint, please contact Lesley Bartlett, our Complaints Partner by telephone or in writing.
+If you have a complaint, please contact Lesley Bartlett, our Complaints Manager by telephone or in writing.

 You can contact Ms Bartlett at the Hallmark Hulme office:-